stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   My frantic running ceased before I had covered a block, for at my left I began to hear something like the hue and cry of organised pursuit.
 There were footsteps and guttural sounds, and a rattling motor wheezed south along Federal Street.
-In a second all my plans were utterly changed&mdash;for if the southward highway were blocked ahead of me, I must clearly find another egress from Innsmouth.
+In a second all my plans were utterly changed--for if the southward highway were blocked ahead of me, I must clearly find another egress from Innsmouth.
 I paused and drew into a gaping doorway, reflecting how lucky I was to have left the moonlit open space before these pursuers came down the parallel street.